 Behind the innovation there is almost always serious R&D going on, which will often qualify for the government’s R&D tax credit.

-This tax incentive is worth up to 33p for every £1 spent on qualifying R&D to innovative SMEs.
+This tax incentive is worth up to 27p for every £1 spent on qualifying R&D on or before 1 April 2023 for R&D intensive SMEs.
 It can help with product development, hiring the best staff and delaying funding rounds so that more equity is retained within a business.

 The team at ForrestBrown are experts in getting R&D tax credit claims right so that businesses feel confident their claim is correct and will stand up to scrutiny.
 We feel privileged to work with many of the innovative companies in the area, and see first-hand the amazing technologies they are developing.